steveolotu/featuredocu/README.md

 ## TODO#

 - Add some tests
-- Classes are not found, fix bundle integration
 - Requirements are uncertain, check
 - Check code style
 - Check for unused code